Dog Body Language

 Portuguese Water Dog licking at treat pouch

-Mila licking at a fish-flavored cat treat in a reusable pouch
+Mila licking at a tuna-flavored cat treat in a pouch

 Nulo pouch of pureed treat containing beef, beef broth, beef liver, and kale